arancauchi/dark-past/scripts/tromelin.md

 Then they sailed away.

-The eighty men, women, and children left on the beach watched the boat grow smaller.
+The eighty people left on the beach watched the boat grow smaller.

 And smaller.

 Until it disappeared over the horizon.

 They had no way of knowing if the promise was real.
-No way of knowing if anyone would come.

 So they waited.

 They had no way of knowing that their fate had already been sealed - by a man who had never set foot on the island.